Please request a course first and then once approved, pay through the button on the bottom of this page.

 Global Conflicts Course

 This course focuses on United States national security policy specifically in the area of conflict.
 From low intensity conflicts, countering insurgencies to countering terrorism.
 From the strategic to the operational including how to best prepare our national security apparatus for the future of high and low intensity warfare.

 International Affairs Course

 This course focuses on the broad spectrum of issues facing the international community and how those issues directly affect United States national security strategies.
 These issues include climate change, poverty, disease, and overpopulation, among others.
 This course is designed specially for high school students.

 This course focuses on the best practises and lessons learned of countering an insurgent movement against a government, focusing specifically on the experiences in Afghanistan, Iraq, Somalia and Yemen.
 The course will analyse the tactics, techniques, procedures, and strategies that were most effective from across the spectrum of activities that take place in a modern counter-insurgency campaign, to include military diplomatic, intelligence, humanitarian aid, stabilization, economic development among others.

 Counter-terrorism Course (restricted)

-This course focuses on the most effective way to fight terrorist some the perspective of United States special operations experience over the past twenty plus years.
+This course focuses on the most effective way to fight terrorist fome the perspective of United States special operations experience over the past twenty plus years.
 From unilateral to partner direct actions, from influence operations to sabotage and subversion in the spectrum of countering terrorism in the clandestine and covert areanas.
 It is strictly restricted to those who operate in these areas within the United States government.